 Non-ST segment elevation myocardial infarction (NSTEMI)

 An NSTEMI can be less serious than a STEMI.
-This is because the supply of blood to the heart is only partially, rather than completely, blocked.
+This is because the supply of blood to the heart may be only partially, rather than completely, blocked.

-As a result, a smaller section of the heart is damaged.
-However, NSTEMI is still regarded as a serious medical emergency.
+As a result, a smaller section of the heart may be damaged.
+However, an NSTEMI is still regarded as a serious medical emergency.
+Without treatment, it can progress to serious heart damage or STEMI.

-Unstable angina is the least serious type of ACS although, like NSTEMI, it is still regarded as a medical emergency.
+Unstable angina is the least serious type of ACS.
+However, like NSTEMI, it is still regarded as a medical emergency as it can also progress to serious heart damage or STEMI.

 In unstable angina, the blood supply to the heart is still seriously restricted, but there is no permanent damage, so the heart muscle is preserved.